SiberaIndustries/OData.Client.Manager/README.md

 ## Getting started

-The easiest way to start using the OData.Client.Manager is to install it’s Nuget package:
+The easiest way to start using the `ODataManager` is to install it’s Nuget package:

 ```sh
 Install-Package OData.Client.Manager